smartcontractkit/chainlink-local/DOCUMENTATION.md

 ## Architecture

-The simulator supports two modes: working with mock contracts on a single localhost network and working with actual Chainlink CCIP contracts using multiple forked networks.
+The simulator supports two modes:

+1. working with mock contracts on a locally running development blockchain node running on `localhost`, and
+2. working with deployed Chainlink CCIP contracts using multiple [forked networks](https://hardhat.org/hardhat-network/docs/guides/forking-other-networks).

+### Local Simulator Mode

-When working in localhost mode, the simulator pre-deploys a set of smart contracts to a blank Hardhat/Anvil network EVM state and expose their details as part of the `configuration` function.
-Even though there are two Router contracts exposed, `sourceRouter` and `destinationRouter`, to support the developer's mental model of routing cross-chain messages through two different Routers, both are actually the same contract.
-In the localhost mode, all interactions are happening on the same, default, network.
+When working in local simulation mode, the simulator pre-deploys a set of smart contracts to a blank Hardhat/Anvil network EVM state and exposes their details via a call to the `configuration()` function (see `./src/ccip/CCIPLocalSimulator.sol`).
+Even though there are two Router contracts exposed, `sourceRouter` and `destinationRouter`, to support the developer's mental model of routing cross-chain messages through two different Routers, both are actually the same contract running on the locally development blockchain node.

+## Local Forked Mode

-When working in fork mode, then one need to fork multiple networks (using the archival node creates a copy on the network's state in the pinned block) and interact with the contract addresses provided in the [Official Chainlink Documentation](https://docs.chain.link/ccip).
-CCIP Local Simulator Fork (contract for Foundry, TypeScript with ethers v6 script for Hardhat) exposes funtionality to switch between forks and route messages on the destination blockchain.
+When working in fork mode, we create multiple locally running blockchain networks (you need an archive node that has historical network state in the pinned block from which you have forked for local development - see [here](https://hardhat.org/hardhat-network/docs/guides/forking-other-networks)) and interact with the contract addresses provided in the [Official Chainlink Documentation](https://docs.chain.link/ccip).

+CCIP Local Simulator Fork (smart contract for Foundry, and typescript script for Hardhat) exposes functionality to switch between forks and route messages to the destination blockchain.

 ## API Reference

-### `CCIPLocalSimulator.sol`
+### `CCIPLocalSimulator.sol` (Foundry & Hardhat)

 To use Chainlink Local in a localhost environment in any smart contract development framework, user must import the `CCIPLocalSimulator.sol` singleton contract from the `@chainlink/local` package.
-Then it must deploy it on a local network, and after that the simulator is ready for usage.
+Then deploy it on your local development network, and after that the simulator is ready for usage.

 #### Foundry: